danth6961/tsp-rebalance-app/docs/project_handoff.md

 ## Current regime allocations

-These are the current tactical baselines:
+These are the current tactical baselines, and they should be treated as the canonical regime set unless intentionally changed in `constants.py` .

 ### Risk-On Override
 - G 30